Planning Maps / Areas / Inner West / Stanmore

 Does Stanmore have a train station?

 Yes - Stanmore has 1 train station: Stanmore Station.
-The suburb is served by 29 bus stops.
+It is also served by 30 bus stops.

 Do I need a planning report for a Stanmore property?